 After reading The $100 Startup by Chris Guillebeau, I was inspired to start a side business freelancing and selling design prints that I and a couple of friends would create for fun.
 Don’t tell Chris, but it was more like a $500 startup.

 However, it was extremely lean, and, more importantly, it was an intersection of my two passions: design and entrepreneurship.
 I considered it a vehicle to freedom that would help me someday escape the rat race while giving me the time to realize my full potential.

 After 18 months of saving and grinding away at my hectic job while pursuing my new personal adventure, I decided to work my architecture job only part-time – and on a 3-month trial basis.
 It was a calculated risk.
 If I failed or hated working for myself, I could always just go back to the grind.

 Turns out I loved working for myself.
 I never wanted a “real job” again.

 I wanted a challenge to keep me on my toes, but I also needed to feel secure while working on this new freedom.
 (I didn’t want to go back to my dreaded job.)
 I had known about an entrepreneurship course called The Foundation through podcasts such as Mixergy, but now it seemed like it was really calling out to me.

 “When the student is ready, the teacher will appear.”

 Through learning success stories from The Foundation alumni Sam Ovens, Carl Mattiola, Josh Isaak, Esther de Boer, and Renata Haute (to name only a few), I knew I wanted that.
-There was an authenticity to their stories because they didn’t show up talking about some get rich quick scheme to make money online.
+Their stories were authentic because they didn’t show up talking about some get-rich-quick scheme to make money online.